hackbg/fadroma/packages/client/client-connect.spec.ts.md

 assert(new Chain('any', { mode: Chain.Mode.Mainnet }).isMainnet)
 ```

-### `chain.devMode: boolean`
+### Dev mode

-The `devMode` flag corresponds to whether you can reset the chain
+The `chain.devMode` flag basically corresponds to whether you
-and start over.
-This is true for mocknet and devnet, but not for
-testnet or mainnet.
+have the ability reset the whole chain and start over.
+  * This is true for mocknet and devnet, but not for testnet or mainnet.
+  * This can be used to determine whether to e.g. deploy mocks of
+    third-party contracts, or to use their official testnet/mainnet addresses.

 ```typescript
 assert(new Chain('any', { mode: Chain.Mode.Mocknet }).devMode)